wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/zen-of-tailwind.md

 ---
-title: "The Zen of Tailwind"
+title: The Zen of Tailwind
-description: "How to not lose your mind with all the strings"
+description: How to not lose your mind with all the strings
 createdAt: 2023-08-15
 updatedAt: 2023-08-27
-categories: ["Computers", "Web Development", "Front-End"]
+categories:
+  - Computers
+  - Web Development
+  - Front-End
-type: 'note'
+type: essay
 ---

 I've been a happy Tailwind<sup>[1](#none-of-this-is-new)</sup> user for a while now, and have been using the underlying techniques since 2016.